tymm/zsh-directory-history/README.md

 -----------

 zsh-directory-history is a zsh plugin giving you a history which is sensitive to the directory you are in.
-It implements forward/backward navigation as well as substring search (as [here](https://github.com/zsh-users/zsh-history-substring-search)) in a directory sensitive manner.
+It implements forward/backward navigation as well as substring search in a directory sensitive manner.
+Since zsh-directory-history includes [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search), do not load zsh-history-substring-search when loading this plugin.

 Behavior:
 * Commands executed in the current directory will pop up first when navigating the history or using substring search.